miayam/learn-css/008 Layout/README.md

 to an element.

 The `display` property describes how an element flows on the page and how its child elements behave.
-We've been introduce to `inline` and `block`
+We've been introduced to `inline` and `block`
 elements:

-* `inline` will take up space as much as its content needed.
+* `inline` will take up space as much as its content needed and sit next to each other.
 * `block` will take up the whole space horizontally.

 ## Manipulate Child Elements With Flexbox And Grid